 As the Limbaugh-Fluke flap dies out, the right wing blogosphere has fielded a number of diversion tactics, not the least of them being the good old fashioned tu quoque argument that liberals do it too.
-They have fielded a several examples of putatively equivalent behavior, but Bill Maher’s comments about Sarah Palin seem to get the most mileage.
-He has used quite a few derogatory terms to describe the Palin, several of which have sexist overtones every bit as vile as those of Limbaugh.
+They have fielded several examples of putatively equivalent behavior, but Bill Maher’s comments about Sarah Palin seem to get the most mileage.
+He has used quite a few derogatory terms to describe Palin, several of which have sexist overtones every bit as vile as those of Limbaugh.

 So, is there a difference?
 Well, yes.

 Sarah Palin has a history of persistent dishonesty, malice, and utter stupidity, all committed in the public eye.
 Called out for her short-comings, Palin has consistently doubled down, blamed others for her failings, and produced one excuse after another for conduct that falls well short of basic human decency.
 Yet the pseudo-conservative machine that is Limbaugh, Fox News, and right wing radio supports her anyway.

 Somewhere in the time since Palin first became a candidate for Vice President of the United States the public criticism ceased to be about demonstrating her faults and became an effort to shame her and her supporters for ignoring (and even celebrating) those faults.
 Insulting Palin may not be admirable behavior, and it certainly isn’t an adequate solution to the problem posed by a political base completely devoid of judgement.
 But the transformation of public criticism into outright abuse didn’t happen on day one, or even day three of her candidacy.
 It happened over time and in direct response to an extensive record of shoddy behavior on her own part.

 Fluke, one the other hand, gave testimony in one (unofficial) public hearing.
 This and this alone was enough to warrant the attacks made on her character and (more importantly) a very deliberate misrepresentation of her actual testimony.